Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Car insurance protects your vehicle if you have an accident, but if your car breaks down unexpectedly, you could face an expensive repair bill.
 And while limited and extended warranties can cover the cost of parts and some repairs, there are restrictions and coverage doesn’t always last forever.

-This coverage covers the costs of breakdown unrelated to an accident — like the ones that seem to pop up as soon as your warranty runs out.
+Mechanical breakdown coverage, or car repair insurance, covers the costs of breakdown unrelated to an accident — like the ones that seem to pop up as soon as your warranty runs out.
 It’s available for new and leased vehicles with low mileage and is often renewable until your car reaches a certain age or number of miles.

 Breakdown insurance covers all parts and systems on your vehicle, not just the specific list of items covered by most manufacturer warranties.